Where can I get help May Bank Holiday?

 Don’t forget that you can also visit a local pharmacist for free, confidential advice on self-care and the best medicines for treating minor conditions or symptoms yourself at home.

 If you take medicine on a regular basis to help manage a long-term condition like high blood pressure, diabetes or asthma, make sure you check that you have enough medication left to last you through the long bank holiday weekend too.
-Don’t risk being caught short over the Easter weekend, when your GP practice will be closed.
+Don’t risk being caught short over the May bank holidays, when your GP practice will be closed.

-You can find a full list of pharmacy opening times in Liverpool over the Easter Bank Holiday period here.
+You can find a full list of pharmacy opening times in Liverpool over the May Bank Holiday periods here.